moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 * the track is Video-On-Demand (VOD) and was never live.

 ### Track label {#tracklabel}
-Location: TF    Required: Optional   JSON Type: String
+Location: T    Required: Optional   JSON Type: String

 A string defining a human-readable label for the track.
 Examples might be "Overhead camera view" or "Deutscher Kommentar".
 Note that the {{JSON}} spec